Dance-pop: 1980s

 Madonna has been credited for popularizing dance-pop music, since her debut in the early-1980s.

 As the term "disco" started to go out of fashion by the late 1970s to early 1980s, other terms were commonly used to describe disco-based music, such as "post-disco", "club", "dance" or "dance-pop" music.
-These genres were, in essence, a more modern variant of disco music known as post-disco, which tended to be more experimental, electronic and producer/DJ-driven, often using sequencers and synthesizers.
+These genres were, in essence, a more modern variant of disco music known as post-disco, which tended to be more experimental, electronic as well as producer and DJ-driven, often using sequencers and synthesizers.

 Dance-pop music emerged around the early 1980s as a combination of dance and pop, or post-disco, which was uptempo and simple, club-natured, producer-driven and catchy.
 Dance-pop was more uptempo and dancey than regular pop, yet more structured and less free-form than dance music, usually combining pop's easy structure and catchy tunes with dance's strong beat and uptempo nature.
 Dance-pop music was usually created, composed and produced by record producers who would then hire singers to perform the songs.

 Since the beginning of the 1980s, disco was an anathema to mainstream pop.
 According to prominent AllMusic critic Stephen Thomas Erlewine, Madonna had a huge role in popularizing dance music as mainstream music, utilizing her charisma, chutzpah and sex appeal.
 Erlewine claimed that Madonna "launched dance-pop" and set the standard for the genre for the next two decades.
 As the primary songwriter on her self-titled debut album and a co-producer by her third record, Madonna's insistence on being involved in all creative aspects of her work was highly unusual for a female dance-pop vocalist at the time.
 The staff of Vice magazine stated that her debut album "drew the blueprint for future dance-pop."

 In the 1980s, dance-pop was closely aligned to other uptempo electronic genres, such as Hi-NRG.
 Prominent producers in the 1980s included Stock, Aitken and Waterman, who created Hi-NRG/dance-pop for artists such as Kylie Minogue, Dead or Alive and Bananarama.
 During the decade, dance-pop borrowed influences from funk (e.g. Michael Jackson and Whitney Houston), new jack swing (e.g. Janet Jackson and Paula Abdul), and contemporary R&B.

 Other prominent dance-pop artists and groups of the 1980s included the Pet Shop Boys, Mel and Kim, Samantha Fox, Debbie Gibson, and Tiffany.